Yes, you can embed tuvok in any other app. Basically you just

 > and isosurface.

 > analytically, without dependence of the UI widgets.
-But this relates to m
+But this relates to m> 4.
+I wonder if there is a way to use iv3d or tuvok as a plugin inside

 > y